 - The Durham-Orange Light Rail Transit (D-O LRT) Project, a light-rail system connecting Chapel Hill and Durham.
 The project is currently within the Engineering phase of the Federal Transit Administration (FTA's) Capital Investment Grants/New Starts program and is under active development.
 The project is anticipated to begin construction in 2020 and be completed by 2028.
 Further information about D-O LRT is available at ourtransitfuture.com. - A westward extension of the D-O LRT Project from its initial terminus at UNC Hospitals to serve the town centers of Chapel Hill and Carrboro.
-This project is scheduled for 2035-45. - Chapel Hill Transit's North-South Corridor BRT, an 8-mile, 16-station project along the primary northsouth corridor in Chapel Hill, Martin Luther King Jr. Blvd. and Columbia Street.
+This project is scheduled for 2035-45. - Chapel Hill Transit's North-South Corridor BRT, an 8-mile, 16-station project along the primary north-south corridor in Chapel Hill, Martin Luther King Jr. Blvd. and Columbia Street.
 It is currently in FTA's Small Starts Project Development program.
 Additional environmental analysis and project design is underway, and revenue service anticipated to begin in the 2026-35 time period of this plan.
 Further information about this BRT project is available at nscstudy.org. - A commuter rail system with an initial focus linking, Garner, Raleigh, and Cary in Wake County with the Research Triangle Park downtown Durham and West Durham.
 This project is currently being evaluated as part of a Major Investment Study funded by Wake County and Durham County.
 This initial phase is scheduled for the 2026-35 time period of this plan. - A westward extension of the commuter rail system from west Durham to Hillsborough, where a new Amtrak intercity rail station is currently being developed by NCDOT, and an eastward extension from Garner to Clayton.
-These extensions are scheduled for the 2036-45 time period of this plan. - CAMPO BRT projects and additional CRT here.
+These extensions are scheduled for the 2036-45 time period of this plan. - A commuter rail extension running between Apex and Wake Forest/Youngsville via Cary and Raleigh.
+This phase is scheduled for the 2036-2045 time period of this plan. - A BRT system connecting Raleigh, Cary, Morrisville, Research Triangle Park, and Garner.
+These projects and services are currently being evaluated as part of the Major Investment Study funded by Wake and Durham County as well as the Bus Implementation Plan funded by Wake County.
+The initial phase includes portions of both dedicated fixed guideway as well as mixed traffic BRT service and is scheduled early in the 2026-2035 time period of this plan. - An extension of dedicated fixed guideway for the initial BRT corridors in Wake County as well as the addition of BRT service to Midtown in Raleigh is scheduled for the latter part of the 2026-2035 time period of this plan.